 Our full Six Week course covers mammals (gameheads, lifesize, & rugs), as well as birds, fish, habitat, business setup, and more.
 Our Two Week Mammal Course includes mammals, custom antler plaque, habitat, and business setup.
 Please see our Taxidermy Courses page for details.

 Our full six week taxidermy course is offered in the winter, spring, and summer.
-Our three week mini course is offered in late August.
+Our two week gamehead course is offered in late August.
 Please see our Schedule page for exact dates.